z-katas/arch-katas-dcc/ADRs/adr-idp.md

 ## Decision
 **Leverage 3rd party fully managed identity solutions**.
 Building or managing an identity service is expensive and adds overhead of security and compliance.
-Using a 3rd party vendor will enable us to ship faster and focus on the real value add to product.
-The pay as you go plans which are available with most of the vendors will save us cost and overhead of monitoring and maintaining other options.
+Using a 3rd party vendor will enable a faster go-to market and allows engineering teams to focus on the capabilities which are a real value add to product.
+The pay as you go plans which are available with most of the vendors will save the cost and overhead of monitoring and maintaining other options.

 ## Tradeoffs - Mitigations
 Choosing a 3rd party vendor will limit us to build for capabilities it does not offer.
 Possible mitigation is to have a wrapper service around this vendor that would